David Lewis (designer)

 David Whitfield Lewis (19 February 1939 – 8 November 2011) was a British industrial designer.
 He is best known for his work for Bang & Olufsen.
 He was a distinguished member of Royal Designers for Industry.
 Several of the products he designed are included in the MoMA permanent collection of design.

 Life

 David Whitfield Lewis was born in London.
 He wanted to become a furniture designer, but the class at London's Central School of Art and Design was full.
 So instead, he decided on education as an industrial designer.
 He had a keen interest in Danish design and architecture.

 He met a Danish au pair, who would later become his wife.
 The couple moved to Denmark in the 1960s.

 Design

-Lewis founded David Lewis Designers in Copenhagen, and from this studio, he would live to design an impressive range of products.
-In the early 1980s, Bang & Olufsen made David Lewis, their chief designer.
-This unique freelance relationship resulted in numerous international design icons.
-Lewis was the studio's man, with his sparkling creativity and vitality always very involved with projects.
-His fellow claim that he could turn things upside down and chase the yet unseen.
-He brought a tireless desire to change the conventions and to go new ways.
-'He never asked "Why?" but always "Why not?"'
+Lewis founded David Lewis Designers in Copenhagen, and from this studio, would design a range of products.
+In the early 1980s, Bang & Olufsen made David Lewis their chief designer.
+This freelance relationship resulted in numerous international designs.
+Lewis showed creativity in the projects.
+His colleagues said he was known for looking at problems differently and searching for new ideas.
+He worked hard to challenge traditional ways of doing things and to find new methods in his field.